jayswan/strength_training/README.md

   - Weighted
     - Because I don't have a bench, this is my primary upper body pressing exercise.
 I do them mostly with a 25 or 35 pound plate on my back, but sometimes I use a weight vest.
   - Unweighted

+- Floor Press
+  - This is my secondary upper body pressing exercise.
+It's the same as a dumbbell bench press except you do it lying on the floor, so you have less range of motion.

 - Overhead Press
   - Barbell, dumbbell, kettlebell